moov-io/watchman/docs/ingest.md

 ### Request Body

-Watchman will expect a CSV file containing entity data, with headers matching the schema defined in the Watchman configuration.

-The HTTP body is capped at 32MiB by default.
+The body is CSV (headers matching the YAML mapping) or Senzing JSON/JSONL when `format: senzing` is set.

 Oversized uploads return `413`.
-Override with `Ingest.MaxBodyBytes` (YAML) or `INGEST_MAX_BODY_BYTES` (bytes).
-See [Network access](/watchman/network/).
+Override the 32MiB default with `Ingest.MaxBodyBytes` or `INGEST_MAX_BODY_BYTES`.

-Senzing files can be ingested as well by specifying their format in the yaml config.

 ```yaml
   Ingest: